Customer Data Protection (GDPR) Privacy Notice:

 On occasions and with your permission, we may introduce your details to other firms so that they may make a recommendation to you.
 You will be aware of this introduction before such an introduction is made.
 In the course of your dealings with us, we may be required to pass

-progressing your enquiry.
-We do not provide permission for any third party with whom we deal with to send you marketing or promotional messages.
+We do not provide permission for any third party with whom we deal to send you marketing or promotional messages.

-Our firm’s aim is to build up a long-term relationship with you to ensure you receive the best possible service from us, which is likely to necessitate us communicating with you at varying times by either telephone, text message, letter, email, social media, or by fax.
+Our firm aims to build up a long-term relationship with you to ensure you receive the best possible service from us, which is likely to necessitate us communicating with you at varying times by either telephone, text message, letter, email, social media, or fax.

 We will discuss organising the optional updated advice service with you.
 We normally review the products we have helped organise every two to five years.
 You have the option at any time to accept such an invitation or not.

 Records held by us: -